fangwei123456/spikingjelly/README.md

 ## About

-[Multimedia Learning Group, Institute of Digital Media (NELVT), Peking University](https://pkuml.org/) is the main developer of spikingflow.
+[Multimedia Learning Group, Institute of Digital Media (NELVT), Peking University](https://pkuml.org/) is the main developer of SpikingFlow.

 The list of developers can be found [here](https://github.com/fangwei123456/spikingflow/graphs/contributors).

-Any contributions to spikingflow is welcome!
+Any contributions to SpikingFlow is welcome!